gauravfodekar/NodeJSNotes/README.md

 Closures are a fundamental part of JavaScript's behavior and are commonly used for various programming patterns, including callback functions, event handling, and module patterns, to name a few.
 Understanding closures is crucial for writing clean and maintainable JavaScript code.

-33.	# what is the use of reduce function ?
+33.#what is the use of reduce function ?
 Answer: The `reduce()` function is a powerful and versatile higher-order function in JavaScript that is used for reducing an array to a single value.
 It iterates over the elements of an array and applies a specified function to combine them into a single result.
 The result can be of any data type, not just numbers, making `reduce()` a flexible tool for various tasks.

 Here's the basic syntax of the `reduce()` function: